tlienart/tlienart.github.io/README.md

-# Website
+# My website

-This repository contains the source files leading to the website as well as the issues for comments / questions.
+This repository contains the source files behind [my website](https://tlienart.github.io) as well as the issues for comments / questions.

-**Note** (October 2018): this is ongoing work along with the [JuDoc.jl](https://github.com/tlienart/JuDoc.jl) package, while it will eventually become my website.

-Attention: careful with updating katex.css, check that the numbering appears at the right place
+**Note** (October 2018): this is _ongoing work_ along with the [JuDoc.jl](https://github.com/tlienart/JuDoc.jl) package (a static site generator I built for this purpose).
+I'm basically porting (and fixing) all the content from my old website to this which will take me some time but should hopefully be done by the end of November.

+### Random notes

+* KaTeX: careful with updating as it may mess up things like numbering or not-equal sign, version here seems to work fine.